Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 ```

 If not, complete the steps below:
 1. Create a new class named `PdfFormatter` in the folder `App/logic/Pdf`. make the class implement the interface `Altinn.App.Core.Features.IPdfFormatter`.
-The file should new look something like this:
+The file should now look something like this:
     ```csharp
     using System.Threading.Tasks;
     using Altinn.App.Core.Features;
     using Altinn.App.Core.Models;

-    namespace Altinn.App.AppLogic.Print
+    namespace Altinn.App.AppLogic.Pdf
     {
-        public class PdfHandler: IPdfFormatter
+        public class PdfFormatter: IPdfFormatter
         {
             public async Task<LayoutSettings> FormatPdf(LayoutSettings layoutSettings, object data) {